 - Non-national non-NPO museums who are officially working towards accreditation

-If you have any questions about the Family Friendly Programme please do contact: [email protected]
+If you have any questions about the Family Friendly Programme please do contact Rachael Crofts, Museum Development Officer Audiences: [email protected].

 Year Two April 2019 – March 2020 Programme

 In March 2019 London Museum Development ran its first annual Family Friendly Briefing Session.
 Delegates were then invited to apply to the associated Family Friendly Grant to support the museum with developing their welcome offer to children, families and young people.
-London Museum Development have received strong applications from three museums so far.
+Since the Briefing Session, London Museum Development have enabled museums to apply for the grants twice.
+So far this year, we have received strong applications and have awarded the grant to the following museums:

-- London Museum of Water and Steam, Richmond
+- London Museum of Water and Steam, Hounslow

-The remaining museums awarded grants will be announced shortly.
-All projects will be completed between June 2019 and February 2020, when London Museum Development will share the projects funded and lessons learnt.
+All the 2019-2020 projects will be completed by March 2020, when London Museum Development will share the projects funded and the lessons learnt.